KBot-discord/KBot/apps/docs/docs/faq.md

 For managing events, using [/manage karaoke menu](/commands#manage-karaoke-menu) will bring up the Karaoke management menu.

-For more info about Karaoke evemts, please check out [this](/events/karaoke) page.
+For more info about Karaoke events, please check out [this](/events/karaoke) page.